PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   :param int num: The maximum number of attempts.
 Defaults to 5 if there is more than one shard, 0 otherwise.

+.. function:: setRingBuffersOptions(options)

+  .. versionadded:: 1.8.0

+  Set the rings buffers configuration

+  :param table options: A table with key: value pairs with options.

+  Options:

+  * ``lockRetries``: int - Set the number of shards to attempt to lock without blocking before giving up and simply blocking while waiting for the next shard to be available.
+Default to 5 if there is more than one shard, 0 otherwise
+  * ``recordQueries``: boolean - Whether to record queries in the ring buffers.
+Default is true.
+Note that :func:`grepq`, several top* commands (:func:`topClients`, :func:`topQueries`, ...) and the :doc:`Dynamic Blocks <../guides/dynblocks>` require this to be enabled.
+  * ``recordResponses``: boolean - Whether to record responses in the ring buffers.
+Default is true.
+Note that :func:`grepq`, several top* commands (:func:`topResponses`, :func:`topSlow`, ...) and the :doc:`Dynamic Blocks <../guides/dynblocks>` require this to be enabled.

 .. function:: setRingBuffersSize(num [, numberOfShards])

   .. versionchanged:: 1.6.0